neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokescript.md

 ### Parameter Description

 - script: A script runnable in the VM.
 This is the same script that is returned in invokefunction
+- sender: The transaction sender and the account paying transaction fee.
+It is the first account in singers.
 - signers: list of contract signature accounts
   * account: signature account
   * scopes: signature's valid scopes, allowed values: FeeOnly, CalledByEntry, CustomContracts, CustomGroups, Global